Pine Mountain Settlement School

 Richard Chase – (February 15, 1904 – February 1988), American folklorist, was an authority on English-American folklore.
 He was born near Huntsville, Alabama, and graduated from Antioch College in 1929.
 Author of “Jack Tales,” teller of tall tales, and recreation specialist and sometime employee of PMSS.
-[See also: Series 9: Staff/Personnel.]
+[See also: Series 09: Biography – Staff/Personnel.]

-Ray Garner – Groundbreaking International Producer, Director, Cinematographer, and Writer.
-Sponsored by the Harmon Foundation (1941). he and his wife made a film at PMSS .
-Collaborated with his wife, Virginia Gardner.
+Ray Garner (1913-1989) – Groundbreaking international producer, director, cinematographer, and lecturer.
+He and his wife, Virginia Garner, a photographer, collaborated on filming life and educational programs at PMSS, sponsored by the Harmon Foundation (1941-1942).
 See: Community Group Assembly, May 1942.
 See: From Every Mountainside: the Story of the Pine Mountain Settlement School (1941), color, silent.
-Harmon Foundation, an experimental school for mountain children in Kentucky. http://research.archives.gov/description/94881
+Harmon Foundation, an experimental school for mountain children in Kentucky.

-Virginia Garner – (d.
-2007) Noted Filmmaker, Writer and wife of Filmaker Ray Garner.
-Harmon Foundation sponsored the making of a film at PMSS (1941) on which the two collaborated.
+Virginia Garner – (1915-2007) Noted filmmaker, writer and wife of film maker Ray Garner.
+Harmon Foundation sponsored the making of a film at PMSS in 1941-1942 on which the two collaborated.
 See: Community Group Assembly, May 1942.
-Also see: The diaries of her experiences filming with Ray Garner in Africa as part of the Africa Motion Picture Project (also Harmon Foundation) which has now been compiled into a book, Images Out of Africa.
+See also: The diaries of her experiences filming with Ray Garner in Africa as part of the Africa Motion Picture Project (also sponsored by Harmon Foundation) which has now been compiled into a book, Images Out of Africa.
 See: From Every Mountainside: the Story of the Pine Mountain Settlement School (1941), color, silent.
-Harmon Foundation, an experimental school for mountain children in Kentucky. http://research.archives.gov/description/94881
+Harmon Foundation, an experimental school for mountain children in Kentucky.

-Maude Karples – Collaborator of Cecil Sharp during the years 1916–1918. for field work on English folk songs that had survived in the more remote regions of southern Appalachia.
+Maude Karples – Collaborator of Cecil Sharp during the years 1916–191d8. for fieldwork on English folk songs that had survived in the more remote regions of southern Appalachia.
 “Sharp and Karpeles recorded a treasure trove of folk songs, many using the pentatonic scale and many in versions quite different from those Sharp had collected in rural England.
 Generally, Sharp recorded the tunes, while Karpeles was responsible for the words.”
-[Wikipedia] See: Cecil Sharp and Maude Karples’ Visit to Pine Mountain and description of first contact with the Kentucky Running Set.
+[Wikipedia] See Cecil Sharp and Maude Karples’ Visit to Pine Mountain and description of first contact with the Kentucky Running Set.

-Allan Lomax – (January 31, 1915 – July 19, 2002) “American ethnomusicologist, best known for his numerous field recordings of folk music of the 20th century.
+Alan Lomax – (January 31, 1915 – July 19, 2002) “American ethnomusicologist, best known for his numerous field recordings of folk music of the 20th century.
 He was also a musician himself, as well as a folklorist, archivist, writer, scholar, political activist, oral historian, and film-maker.”
-[Wikipedia] 1933 and 1937 at Pine Mountain School
+[Wikipedia] 1933 and 1937 at Pine Mountain School.

 John Jacob Niles – (April 28, 1892 – March 1, 1980) American composer, singer, and collector of traditional ballads.
 Called the “Dean of American Balladeers”.
 Accompanied Doris Ulmann to PMSS.